qfpl/growing-a-datepicker/blog/drafts/reflex/widget/growing-a-date-picker-2.md

 date: 2017-10-11
 authors: schalmers
 project: reflex
+extra-css: /css/reflex/growing-a-datepicker/reflex-dom-datepicker.css
+extra-js: /js/reflex/growing-a-datepicker/datepicker-embed.min.js
 ---

-Continuing on from the [previous post]() about our shiny new date picker, there has been a lot going on and the various pieces are really starting to come together.
+Continuing on from the [previous post](posts/reflex/widget/growing-a-datepicker-1) about our shiny new date picker, there has been a lot going on and the various pieces are really starting to come together.
 In this post we discuss a large scale (re?)factoring of the various components into self-contained pieces.

 This post is more of a 'developer diary' style and may not be as straight forward as post number one.

+#### The story so far

+<div id="datepicker-simple"></div>

 #### Refactoring